“There are two ways to life your life. One is as though nothing is a miracle. The other is as though everything is a miracle.”Albert Einstein

 - Take the challenge and write down 3 things you are grateful for each day.
 (Write me back and let me know if this was easy or hard for you and if it had an impact on your “gratefulness meter”.) :>

-- If you need encouragement being grateful or giving others things to be grateful for, look to God’s Word for inspiration!
+- If you need encouragement to be grateful or give others things to be grateful for, look to God’s Word for inspiration!

 “When gratitude becomes an essential foundation in our lives, miracles start to appear everywhere.”— Emmanuel Dagher